Medicine at University of St George's Medical School

 Entry Requirements for St George's University of London Medicine

-Three subjects to include Chemistry and Biology or Human Biology.
-General Studies and Key Skills not accepted.
-A Levels must be completed within two years of course commencement, within one sitting.
+Must include Chemistry and Biology or Human Biology.
+General Studies A Levels must be completed within two years of course commencement, within one sitting.

 St George University Medical School Admission Tests

 How Does St. George's Medical School Look At The UCAT?

 Needs minimum of 2480, and minimum of 500 in each section.
 SJT is not used.

 Required for graduates.
 Both the section scores and overall cut-off score need to be met.

 Section score: Minimum of 50 in each individual section